Arcohol/mini-dns-relay/report.md

 One of the targets is to gain a deeper understanding of how the Domain Name System (DNS) works and, specifically, to learn about the process of resolving domain names to IP addresses, which is a fundamental aspect of how the Internet functions.

 By implementing a DNS relay in Rust, we will have the opportunity to learn how to work with Rust's syntax and data types, as well as its concurrency model.
-Rust has a strong focus on safe and efficient concurrency, which makes it a great choice for building networked applications like a DNS relay.
+Rust has a strong focus on safe and efficient concurrency, which makes it a great choice for building network applications such as a DNS relay.

 ## Requirements Analysis